Piecewise orthogonal collocation for computing periodic solutions of renewal equations: Convergence analysis

 and

 The boundary operator is linear and independent of $\omega$.

 The fact that \eqref{convBVPRE} can be rewritten as a PAF does not imply that the the convergence framework in \cite{mas15NM} can be applied either way.
 In fact, several assumptions are required.
 These include theoretical assmuptions, the validity of which depends on the choices of the spaces, as well as on the regularity of the integrand $K$ in the right-hand side \eqref{hpRHS}.
 Subsection \ref{sub_theoretical} includes the definitions of such assumptions and their statements as propositions, instanced according to the problems of interest.
 The other assumptions required concern instead the reduction of the problem to a finite-dimensional one, and will be dealt with similarly in Subsection \ref{sub_numerical}.
-Concerning the proofs of such propositions, in Appendix \ref{s_appendix} we will go through the main points, focusing on the differences with respect to the analogous propositions in the RFDE case \cite{ab20mas}.
+Concerning the proofs of such propositions, we will go through the main points, focusing on the differences with respect to the analogous propositions in the RFDE case \cite{ab20mas}, with the exception of a more complicated one to which we dedicate the entire Appendix \ref{s_appendix}.